On Brew Monday, 15 January, Samaritans reminded everyone to reach out for a cuppa and a catch-up with the people you care about.

 So we say it's time to stop this myth about Monday being 'blue' and instead start a conversation over a brew!
 Reach out and connect with family, friends, colleagues and loved ones.

-We can always make time for a cuppa and a catch-up.
 It doesn’t matter if it’s a Monday morning or Saturday night, or if you’re drinking green tea, black coffee or orange juice.
 If you’re sharing a cuppa and listening, you’re doing it right.

 Everything you need to have a Brew Monday